 Higuchi dominated Japanese golf from 1968 to 1980, winning the JLPGA championship nine times and Japanese Women’s Open four times.
 But her most important victories were abroad.
 She won the Women’s Australian Open in 1974, the Colgate European Women’s Open in 1976 and, in her finest moment, the 1977 LPGA Championship, a victory which prompted a ticker-tape parade in Tokyo.
-Indeed, she remains the only Japanese player ever to win a major championship on either the PGA or LPGA Tours.
+Until Hinako Shibuno’s win at the Women’s British Open in 2019, she remained the only Japanese golfer ever to win a Major Championship on either the PGA TOUR or LPGA Tour.

 “Chako was very well liked, and a wonderful player,” says Judy Rankin.
 “She had beautiful tempo and great balance.
 You never thought of Chako hitting a wild shot.
 On the other hand, if you made a mistake, she would be there.”

 Higuchi was born in Tokyo in 1945, the sixth of six children.
 She was a school-girl champion in track and field whose best-event was the 80-yard hurdles.
 At 16, she began playing golf after her sister became a locker-room attendant at a local course.
 It led her to become the caddie for teaching professional Torakichi Nakamura, who had won the individual title at the 1957 Canada Cup.
 “He taught me the game physically and mentally,” Higuchi told writer Liz Kahn.
 “He made me run every morning and hit 1,000 balls a day until I cried.”